rodneylab/gatsby-functions-fauna/README.md

     Use the Gatsby 3 CLI to create a new site, specifying the hello-world starter.

     ```shell
-    # create a new Gatsby 3 MDX blog site using gatsby-starter-climate
+    # create a new Gatsby 3 MDX blog site using gatsby-functions-fauna
     gatsby fauna-blog-comments https://github.com/rodneylab/gatsby-functions-fauna
     ```